- Location: West Los Angeles on the Santa Monica Bay, south of LAX. See directions below

 - Best Time to Visit: From May through July, but most often in June, Redondo Beach can be shrouded in fog all day long.
 Spring and fall are usually nice and so is winter, as long as it isn't raining.
 Go early for a quiet walk on the beach or later in the day to enjoy the people.

 - See It Now: Redondo Beach Photo Tour

 There's more to Redondo Beach than just the sandy fringe where it meets the Santa Monica Bay, but if you're looking for a beach getaway, you'll find plenty to do within the area centered on the Redondo Beach marina and pier.

 Things to Do in Redondo Beach

-- Rent a Bicycle: Ride a little or ride a lot.
-The oceanfront bike path here is flat and runs for over 20 miles up to Santa Monica.
+Rent a Bicycle: Ride a little or ride a lot.
+The oceanfront bike path here is flat and runs for more than 20 miles up to Santa Monica.

 - Watch the Grunion Run: No, this isn't a 5K or a 10K.
 Instead, it's the mating spectacle of small, silvery fish that spawn en masse on southern California beaches shortly after high tide shortly after a full moon.
 The peak spawning period is late March through early June.

 - You can park in the lot at the pier, but in other areas, bring lots of coins for the parking meters

 - Many of the businesses on the pier will validate your parking.